GhostLyrics/sensu-plugin-doc-draft/standard-example/Readme.markdown

 sensu-install sensu-plugins-standard-example
 ```

-Additionally you need to have X, Y and possible Z installed, depending on your distribution.
+Additionally you need to have X, Y and possibly Z installed, depending on your distribution.
 You might need a C/C++ compiler.

 *Note: Linking to a completely other page should be last resort, but that is only my opinion.*

 ## Notes

-*Note: Put here what **does not** fit into other sections.
+*Note: Put here what* **does not** *fit into other sections.
 If nothing is here, delete the sections and don't leave other empty sections either.*